grigoroiualex/dexonline-searchbox-wp-plugin/README.md

 dexonline-wp-plugin
 ===================

-Wordpress plugin that adds a textbox to help easily search romanian words definitions.
+Wordpress plugin that adds a searchbox to help easily search romanian words definitions.